alessandropellegrini/personal-website/_main_pages/theses.md

 1. **Daemon to manage consumption**
    Define an interface for low-overhead power management of the system.
 Define masks to set P-state of multiple cores with a single system call.
 The daemon should communicate with non-root process to allow them to self-tune power without required superuser privilege.
 In addition to P-state, should also allow enabling or disabling SMT and turbo boost.
-2. **Fine-grain Simultaneous Multi Threading**
-   SMT can increase applications performance by up to 40% (Intel HT 2 way)  with very limited increase in power consumption.
-However this speed-up is highly performance-dependent and its use might even lead to a performance degradation.
-Moreover, applications generally are typically composed of different threads which might show a different workload, and thus, different SMT effectiveness.
-The goal of this thesis is to allow portions of threads of a single application to enable SMT while for others it is still disabled.
-This could either be achieved at system level (TCB and scheduler modifications) or with an external module and affinity.
-Measuring the performance/power trade-offs for different applications is also part of this thesis.
-3. **Effective exploration of P-state configurations**
-   In the context of multi-threaded applications, we want to build an exploration policy which does not violate a specified power cap while collecting the data to support the prediction model.
-4. **Advanced exploration-based powercap**
-   Devising exploration strategies which are resilient to local maxima/minima to build prediction model of massively parallel p-state configurations.
-5. **Synthetic Benchmark Generation from real-world applications**
-   The goal of this thesis is to generate a synthetic program starting from a real application, which has a very short duration but is meaningful from a workload point of view with respect to the original application.
-This generation shall be done using hardware performance counters.
-See this supporting material for an additional framing of the topic: [1](pmu.pdf) [2](IBS.pdf).

 ### Non-Blocking Algorithms